Wednesday, February 5, 2025

 The Guilt of Missing Out

-Breaking barriers often requires leaving a self behind, and reinventing yourself in an attempt to fit into where you're going.
-Not only does this create a divided self, who you are at home and who you are at school, it requires that you no longer fill the role of your old self at home.
-This might leave a gap in the family, creating tension in your own relationships back home, but it also takes a toll on the student.
+Breaking barriers often requires leaving a self behind and reinventing yourself in an attempt to fit into where you're going.
+Not only does this create a divided self -- who you are at home versus who you are at school -- it may require that you no longer fill the role of your old self at home.
+This might leave a gap in the family, creating tension in your own relationships back home.
+This takes a toll on the student.

-I am often made to feel guilty for experiences that I never could have imagined, traveling out of the country, skiing, learning to golf.
-However, what I wish my family could understand is the guilt that I feel being away from them and not being able to care of them in the way that I always have as an adult.
-I feel like a bad daughter, and a bad sister.
-Like I'm missing the biggest parts of my little sister growing up.
+I am often made to feel guilty for experiences that I never could have imagined: traveling out of the country, skiing, learning to golf.
+However, what I wish my family could understand is the guilt that I feel over being away from them and not being able to care of them in the way that I used to do as an adult.
+I feel like a bad daughter, and a bad sister -- like I'm missing the biggest parts of my little sister growing up.
 Like I have left them behind because I do not know how to bring them with me.

-While I am still low income, I often wonder how I could live like this, going to fancy parties and golfing, when my family is struggling at home.
-In addition to imposter syndrome, this guilt often manifests in working hard and not taking enough breaks or taking care of myself.
-I do this to make sure that leaving them behind was not for nothing, and that even if I did go to law school back home I couldn't be a good sister, daughter, or granddaughter to them anyways.
+While I am still low income, I often wonder how I could live like this -- going to fancy parties and golfing -- when my family is struggling at home.
+In addition to imposter syndrome, this guilt often manifests in working hard and not taking enough breaks, in not taking care of myself.
+I work as hard as I do and neglect my own wellbeing to make sure that leaving them behind was not for nothing.
+I know that even if I did go to law school back in Los Angeles, near them, I would still struggle to be a good sister, daughter, or granddaughter to them anyways.

 The Need to Prove Yourself